thorst/laravel-jetstream-impersonate/README.md

 });
 ```
 ## Test Stop impersonate as regular user
-Since we are just using a get to stop the impersonation, you can test as a regular user and as an admin, whether you are impersonating or not by going to `/impersonate/stop`
+Since we are just using a `GET` to stop the impersonation, you can test as a regular user and as an admin, whether you are impersonating or not, by going to `https://mysite/impersonate/stop`